1190452/LAPR2/docs/UC7 - Do Payment Automatically/UC7_DoPaymentAutomatically.md

 ### Brief Format

-The timer starts the automatic payment process time using the payment list, triggering the process at the defined date and time.
+The timer starts the automatic payment process time using the define payment, triggering the process at the defined date and time.

 ### SSD